simonrodrig/personal-website/src/projects/databases.md

 displaying events in a horizontal list with animations as you scrolled through each event.
 There was much attention paid to the UI interface, with wireframes being made in Figma complete with animations and gestures.
 The website was also optimized for mobile as well.
-I think this project in particular is what really sparked my passion for web developement and got me started on this career path.
+This project in particular is what really sparked my passion for web developement and got me started on this career path.

 ## Note